Small Town Universe

 For many, it’s what attracted them to Green Bank in the first place.

 The film Small Town Universe paints an intimate and captivating portrait of life in Green Bank, West Virginia, home to the world’s most sensitive radio telescope and the only U.S. town where Wi-Fi and cell phones are either severely limited or basically useless.
-In this uniquely radio-quiet community, scientists use the U.S. National Science Foundation Green Bank Telescope (NSF GBT) to search for signs of extraterrestrial intelligence and advance the field of radio astronomy while residents navigate through pivotal moments of existence, forming deep connections with the universe, science, and one another.
+In this uniquely radio-quiet community, scientists use the U.S. National Science Foundation Green Bank Telescope (GBT) to search for signs of extraterrestrial intelligence and advance the field of radio astronomy while residents navigate through pivotal moments of existence, forming deep connections with the universe, science, and one another.

 Capturing the life of a town when it was on the verge of change, the film takes an intimate and forward-thinking approach, following four main characters: a young woman aspiring to become an astrophysicist, a retired engineer nearing the end of his life, a hobby farmer with a long family history in Green Bank, and a new resident looking to escape the challenges of a hyper-connected world.
-Through the lens of these personal stories, Small Town Universe explores the scientific impact of the NSF Green Bank Telescope and the profound human connections it fosters within this unique community.
-Apart from its scientific significance, the NSF GBT serves as the town’s economic backbone, providing up to 140 local jobs and attracting 50,000 visitors annually.
+Through the lens of these personal stories, Small Town Universe explores the scientific impact of the Green Bank Telescope and the profound human connections it fosters within this unique community.
+Apart from its scientific significance, the GBT serves as the town’s economic backbone, providing up to 140 local jobs and attracting 50,000 visitors annually.

 Green Bank Observatory is a major facility supported by the U.S. National Science Foundation and is operated by Associated Universities, Inc.